 - What will be the most challenging part of the CLS program for you?

 - How will the CLS experience assist you with your academic and career goals?

 Feedback and Advising

-This is a big application and you should not wait until the last minute to complete the essays!!
-All interested applicants from the University of Houston should contact the Office of Undergraduate Research, Office of Learning Abroad, or Language Acquisition Center for feedback as you develop and refine your application materials.
+This is an extensive application process and you should begin drafting your essays early.
+All interested applicants from the University of Houston should contact the Office of Undergraduate Research and Major Awards, Office of Learning Abroad, or Language Commons for feedback as you develop and refine your application materials.